1962 POST CEREAL BASEBALL CARDS CHECKLIST

 The rest of the American League teams were also well-accounted for on the checklist.
 For the Los Angeles Angels, slugger Leon Wagner and fireballer Bo Belinsky made appearances.
 The Minnesota Twins section contained future Hall of Famer Jim Kaat along with young stars Tony Oliva and Zoilo Versalles.
 The New York Yankees, always a hot seller, included Mickey Mantle, Whitey Ford, and a rookie card for Bill Staffier.
 For the White Sox, future Hall of Famers early Luis Aparicio and Nellie Fox got their first Post Cereal cards.
 And Washington Senators represented included future Expo Mike Epstein and pitcher Camilo Pascual.

-Read also: LEAF 92 BASEBALL CARDS
+Read also: PRE WAR BASEBALL CARDS FOR SALE

 Moving over to the National League, the famous San Francisco Giants franchise led off the NL team checklist sections.
 Willie Mays, of course headlined along with young outfielder Willie McCovey in one of his early cardboard issues.
 The Cincinnati Reds portion featured future Hall of Famers Frank Robinson and Vada Pinson along with manager-turned-broadcaster Sparky Anderson.
 The Los Angeles Dodgers section contained the great Sandy Koufax and future announcer Maury Wills.
 Philadelphia Phillies stars included future manager Dick Allen and fireballer Chris Short.